Journaling

 That means that you can zoom into a piece of lined paper until you can write in-between the lines, and perfect each stroke.

-In GoodNotes, there’s a self-advancing Zoom window — part of your page will be zoomed in for you to write, while keeping the full page in view.
+In Goodnotes, there’s a self-advancing Zoom window — part of your page will be zoomed in for you to write, while keeping the full page in view.

 4. Use squared paper to write in straight lines